stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ## Storage Containers

 Next we need to create the containers on our data lake.
 Here we'll be using Blob Storage, but you may use Azure Data Lake Storage Gen1 or Gen2 in a real scenario.
 For what we're doing here the process is almost the same.
-In the Azure Portal browse for your storage account (datastore-*uniquestring*).
+In the Azure Portal browse for your storage account (datastore*uniquestring*).
 Click Blobs

 ![Containers1.png](images/Containers1.png)